OSVTAC/project-recommendations/pages/decisions.md

 (The LA County VSAP integrates the voting machine, printer, and ballot collection bin.
 The printer has a bar code scanner to read the ballot type on blank ballot paper and to re-read the ballot ID (to match with a CVR) as it enters the integrated ballot box.)

-Even though an electronic CVR exists within the voting machine, it may still be useful to have a full scanner at the precinct, so all CVRs are derived from the scanned paper read by the voter, and scanned images are available immediately at the end of election day.
+Whether or not an electronic CVR exists within the voting machine, it may still be useful to have a full scanner at the precinct, so all CVRs are derived from the scanned paper read by the voter, and scanned images are available immediately at the end of election day.
 However, without a full precinct scanner, vote